-One of the ways we worked to achieve this goal was to continue to consolidate teachers' ability to teach and assess reading thro

-Within Goal 1, we had 1 target: By 2022, 80 per cent of students in the Pre-Literate, Interrupted and Equivalent cohorts will have course of their stay at Western English Language School (Western ELS) as assessed against the Language and Literacy Levels

-Based on our assessment data, we found that the average writing growth per secondary student per stay at the school was 2.1 L students reached 2.43 LLs growth and Equivalent students reached 1.94 LLs growth.
+One of the ways we worked to achieve this goal was to continue to consolidate teachers' ability to teach and assess reading through Professional Learning Communities (PLCs).
+Within Goal 1, we had 1 target: By 2022, 80 per cent of students in the Pre-Literate, Interrupted and Equivalent cohorts will have achieved one or more writing levels (LLs) over the course of their stay at Western English Language School (Western ELS) as assessed against the Language and Literacy Levels across the Australian Curriculum: EALD Students.
+Based on our assessment data, we found that the average writing growth per secondary student per stay at the school was 2.1 LLs.
+Pre-literate students and Interrupted education students reached 2.43 LLs growth and Equivalent students reached 1.94 LLs growth.